Skip to main content

 Feature Description

-The get()` function allows accessing data from other documents during permission verification, enabling complex cross-document permission control.
+The get() function allows accessing data from other documents during permission verification to implement complex cross-document permission control.

 Usage Example